edmona/002/README.md

 be handled by a single complex driver or be individually distributed and handled by corresponding service drivers.

-4. Why use the PCI Express Port Bus Driver?

 In existing Linux kernels, the Linux Device Driver Model allows a physical device to be handled by only a single driver.
 The PCI Express Port is a PCI-PCI Bridge device with multiple distinct